Azure/azure-powershell/documentation/development-docs/design-guidelines/parameter-best-practices.md

 > _Use Pascal case for parameter names.
 In other words, capitalize the first letter of each word in the parameter name, including the first letter of the name._

+#### Acronyms
+Do capitalize both characters of two-character acronyms.
+For example,-*VM*ScaleSetName.

+Do capitalize only the first character of acronyms with three or more characters, which aligned with Pascal case.
+For example, -*Fqdn* and -*Vmss*Name.

 #### Singularity

 From the [_Strongly Encouraged Development Guidelines_](https://learn.microsoft.com/en-us/powershell/scripting/developer/cmdlet/strongly-encouraged-development-guidelines#use-singular-parameter-names):